barumau/pandunia/english/darse.md

 > ☻: **tu si ke?** = Who are you?
 > ☺: **mi si yusef. tu si ke?** = I am Yusef.
 Who are you?
 > ☻: **mi si maria. ye si ke?** = I am Maria.
 Who is that?
-> ☺: **ye si mi da panyo.** = That is my friend.
+> ☺: **ye si mi su panyo.** = That is my friend.
 > ☻: **ye nam si ke?** = What's her name?
 > ☺: **ye nam si sara.** = Her name is Sara.

 ### Grammar

 Pandunia's sentences normally follow the topic-comment structure.
 The topic indicates who or what is being talked about.
 The comment tells something about the topic.
-For instance in **ye si mi da panyo** the topic is the pronoun **ye** (he, she, it), which is followed by the comment **si mi da panyo** (is my friend).
+For instance in **ye si mi su panyo** the topic is the pronoun **ye** (he, she, it), which is followed by the comment **si mi su panyo** (is my friend).

 The word **si** means _to be_ in Pandunia.
 The same word is used for all persons.
 And to say the opposite, simply replace it with **no** (which is the word for _no_).